dronekit/dronekit-python/docs/examples/vehicle_state.rst

 ===================

 The vehicle and DroneKit should be set up as described in :ref:`get-started`.

-If you're using a simulated vehicle, remember to :ref:`disable arming checks <disable-arming-checks>` so that the example can run.
+If you're using a simulated vehicle remember to :ref:`disable arming checks <disable-arming-checks>` so that the example can run.
+You can also `add a virtual rangefinder <http://dev.ardupilot.com/wiki/simulation-2/sitl-simulator-software-in-the-loop/using-sitl-for-ardupilot-testing/#adding_a_virtual_rangefinder>`_
+(otherwise the :py:attr:`Vehicle.rangefinder <droneapi.lib.Vehicle.rangefinder>` attribute may return values of ``None`` for the distance and voltage).

 Once MAVProxy is running and the API is loaded, you can start the example by typing: ``api start vehicle_state.py``.